CRUSVEDER/my-second-brain-sync/Google CS professional Certification/2 Play It Safe - Manage Security Risks/4 Use playbooks to respond to incidents.md

 5. Post-incident activity: Document actions, inform org leaders, apply lessons learned.
 6. Coordination: Reporting incidents & sharing info throughout the process.

-## Feedback

-Some speakers are _very_ slow!
-1.5x is required sometimes.

-You absolutely could skim this by just doing the readings, and complete a course in an hour or two.
-My time is 70% waiting for videos, 20% reading, 10% tests / revising.